weihanglo/weihanglo.github.io/content/posts/2024/the-missing-parts-in-cargo.md

 ### Finger-crossed cross-compilation

-When discussing cross-compilation, people always say Rust has built-in cross-compilation thanks to Rustup and Cargo.
-This is true, but they didn't tell you the full story.
+When it comes to cross-compilation, people often highlight its built-in support through Rustup and Cargo.
+While this is true, they didn't tell you the full story.

 First of all, if you're in a pure Rust world, you are the luckiest person in the world.
-You don't need to deal with different [compiler flags][#4897] and [linkers][#4133].
-You don't need to configure `target.<cfg>.rustflags` and find [the dual behavior][#9453] between build scripts and normal dependencies.
-While `target-applies-to-host` is a solution to this, it never comes stabilized as it [may break some subtle workflows][#10395] around passing rustflags users already rely on.
+No need to deal with different [compiler flags][#4897] and [linkers][#4133].
+No need to configure `target.<cfg>.rustflags` and find [the dual behavior][#9453] between build scripts and normal dependencies.
+While `target-applies-to-host` is a solution to this, it never comes stabilized as it [may break some subtle workflows][#10395] around passing rustflags.

-Apart from configuring flags for cross-compilation, it is also unable to tell from `Cargo.toml` if a package supports or [requires building on certain platforms][#6179].
-We have unstable [per-package-target][#9406] though the semantic of it is quite unclear, especially when interacting with [artifact dependencies][#9096] and [building your own standard library (a.k.a. build-std)][build-std].
-An even trickier part is the timing of filtering supported platforms.
+Beyond flag configurations, it's challenging to determine from `Cargo.toml` whether a package supports or [requires building on certain platforms][#6179].
+While we have [per-package-target][#9406], its semantics remain unclear, especially in relation to [artifact dependencies][#9096] and [building the standard library][build-std] (`build-std`).
+An even trickier part is the right timiing of filtering supported platforms.
 Should dependency resolution be aware of this?
-Should we make the lockfile possible to track dependencies only on supported platforms?
+Should the lockfile track dependencies for supported platforms?

-All of these questions are not yet answered.
+All of these questions above are not yet answered.

 [#4897]: https://github.com/rust-lang/cargo/issues/4897
 [#4133]: https://github.com/rust-lang/cargo/issues/4133